Nordic corridor into the US

 • Defense and dual-use.
 Saab, Patria, Kongsberg, and adjacent dual-use technology operators entering US defense and US-civilian adjacent channels.

-What the Nordic register costs in America.
+What the Nordic sales language costs in America.

 The Nordic firm walks into the US assuming the gap is a translation tweak.
 The fluency is the camouflage.
 The gap is structural, and it sits in the US category, the US peer set, and the US conviction signal.
 House view on Nordic entry